Get started with the Library online

-- Use the Libby app or OverDrive app to download e-books and audiobooks, or to read and hear books online.
+- Use the Libby app to download e-books and audiobooks, or to read and hear books online.
 You can use OverDrive with an iPhone, iPad, iPod or iPod Touch, or an Android or Windows tablet.
 You can also have books from OverDrive delivered to your Kindle or Kindle app.

-How do I download music?
+How do I download or stream music?

 - With Freegal you can download and keep up to five songs per week, or stream three hours of music per day.
 Music files are in MP3 format, and play on Windows PC or Mac computers—no need for special software.

 - With PlayBack you can stream or download new local music.
 Use your Library card to download and keep songs

 - With Hoopla you can access over 300,000 music albums and stream up to 15 albums per month to your computer or mobile device.

 Kanopy video streaming offers over 30,000 current and classic movies you can stream for free with your Library card.

 Our Hoopla collection allows you to stream up to 20 titles per month, on Apple, Amazon and Android devices.
 Movies and TV you borrow expire after 72 hours.
 You can also check out music and comics from Hoopla for one week.

 Our Access Video collection requires no software, and lets you stream videos from Amazon, PBS, BBC, The History Channel, A&E and more, directly to a computer or mobile device.
 The collection includes thousands of documentaries, educational videos, performances and how-to programs.